mvdokh/Visual-Receptive-Sim/docs/concepts/overview.rst

 Conceptual overview
 ===================

-This page describes the **model and concepts** behind the RGC Circuit Simulator, without reference to the graphical interface.
+This page is the **model without the window**: what is computed at each stage, in order.
+The :doc:`equations` page names the same operations in math; :doc:`/user_guide/interface` maps them to controls and views.

 Signal flow
 -----------

-The simulator implements a feedforward (with one feedback) cascade from light to firing rates:
+Light to firing rate is a feedforward chain with horizontal feedback at the cones:

 1. **Stimulus** — A spectral radiance grid :math:`S(x, y, \lambda)` over a retinal patch (e.g. 1° × 1°), sampled in wavelength (e.g. 380–700 nm).